 Oftentimes, bleeding nipples aren’t cause for concern.
 They’re usually the result of some sort of trauma or friction, like your nipple rubbing against a scratchy bra or shirt material.

 Bloody or otherwise, abnormal nipple discharge is relatively common, regardless of whether you’re breastfeeding.
-About 5 percent of women who seek treatment for breast-related symptoms go to the doctor because of abnormal nipple discharge.
+About of women who seek treatment for breast-related symptoms go to the doctor because of abnormal nipple discharge.

 Keep reading to learn more about what may be causing your nipples to bleed, what you can do to find relief, and when to see your doctor.